If You’re Going to Play in the Social Media Sandbox, Please Keep It Real

 When Elizabeth got home, she sent Redbox a tweet calling them out for their shenanigans.

-As you can see, she got some pretty lame and obviously canned answers.
+She got some pretty lame and obviously canned answers.

 Now in fairness to the Redbox social media team, what are they supposed to say?
 Tell the truth?
 I doubt the CEO would be pleased to see the company’s official Twitter page go on the record and say “yeah, those knockoffs are totally lame and only there to confuse people who are in a hurry so we can make a few extra bucks.”